Case: Rhode Island Latino Arts v. National Endowment for the Arts

 This case challenged the prohibition on federal funding of art programs that promoted “gender ideology” and required all funding applicants to certify their understanding that “federal funds shall not be used to promote gender ideology.”
 On March 6, 2025, four nonprofit arts organizations—Rhode Island Latino Arts, National Queer Theater, The Theater Offensive, and Theatre Communications Group—filed a lawsuit in the United States District Court for the District of Rhode Island against the Nation…

 This case challenged the prohibition on federal funding of art programs that promoted “gender ideology” and required all funding applicants to certify their understanding that “federal funds shall not be used to promote gender ideology.”
 On March 6, 2025, four nonprofit arts organizations—Rhode Island Latino Arts, National Queer Theater, The Theater Offensive, and Theatre Communications Group—filed a lawsuit in the United States District Court for the District of Rhode Island against the National Endowment for the Arts (NEA) and its acting chair, Mary Anne Carter.
-The case was assigned to Senior Judge William Smith and Magistrate Judge Patricia Sullivan.
+The case was assigned to Senior Judge William Smith.
 Represented by the American Civil Liberties Union (ACLU) and cooperating private counsel, the plaintiffs challenged the new NEA requirements and argued they were unconstitutional under the First and the Fifth Amendments, and the Administrative Procedure Act (APA).
 The lawsuit sought declaratory and injunctive relief to overturn the policy, as well as attorneys’ fees and costs.

-On January 20, 2025, President Donald J. Trump issued Executive Order 14168, titled “Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government”.
+On January 20, 2025, President Donald J. Trump issued Executive Order 14168, titled “Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government.”
 The order directed all federal agencies, including the NEA, to ensure that “federal funds shall not be used to promote gender ideology.”
 It defined “gender ideology” as the “false claim” that gender identity can be separate from biological sex and that there is a spectrum of genders.
 The executive order required agencies to revise their grant conditions accordingly.
 Following this directive, the NEA amended its Assurance of Compliance on February 6, 2025, requiring all grant applicants to affirm they would not use federal funding to “promote gender ideology.”
 This new requirement effectively barred funding for projects that depicted or affirmed transgender and nonbinary identities, even if they otherwise met the statutory criteria of “artistic excellence and artistic merit” under 20 U.S.C. § 954(d)(1).

 The plaintiffs had previously received NEA funding and intended to apply for new grants in 2025.
 They argued the new funding restriction rendered them ineligible for grants solely because their work affirmed transgender and nonbinary identities.
 The lawsuit asserted that the restriction violated the First Amendment by imposing viewpoint-based discrimination on artistic expression.
 It further claimed the policy violated the Fifth Amendment on due process grounds, as the term “gender ideology” was unconstitutionally vague.
 The plaintiffs also contended the NEA’s implementation of the executive order violated the Administrative Procedure Act by exceeding the agency’s statutory authority, being arbitrary and capricious, and contradicting constitutional rights.